Remedial Math Gets a New Look at Community Colleges Nationwide

 New Math Pathways Match Instruction to Needs

-According to a report in the Sacramento Bee, at least 16 community colleges across the state have adopted this approach to remedial math – so far with great success.
-The publication reports that students in the new pathways program are completing math classes at a rate two to four times higher than traditional curriculum.
-Similar models are even being considered at community colleges nationwide as the theory of matching math to major requirements is taking hold.
+According to a report in the Sacramento Bee, at least 16 community colleges across the state have adopted this approach to remedial math – so far, with great success.
+The publication reports that students in the new pathways program are completing math classes at a rate two to four times higher than the traditional curriculum.
+Similar models are even being considered at community colleges nationwide as the theory of matching math to significant requirements takes hold.

 Community colleges in Virginia plan to begin matching math requirements to the specific academic paths of students by next year, according to U.S. News and World Report.
 Students pursuing degree programs in the STEM disciplines (science, technology, engineering and mathematics) will still be required to follow the traditional math sequence.
 However, students in other areas of study will be able to fulfill math requirements through less rigorous coursework.